BiDAlab/IFBiD/README.md

 ### GenderWdb: 36K gender classification networks
-The architecture is the same for all models: a CNN with six convolutional layers with relu activation, each followed by a maxpool, and two fully connected layers at the end (with 128 and two neurons, a relu and a softmax activation function respectively).
-The result is a model with a total of 100K parameters.

 **• Train:** 30K models belonging to three classes of bias, with 10K models per class.
 Models were trained with the [DiveFace](https://github.com/BiDAlab/DiveFace) database of face images.
-Bias was introduced by unbalancing each ethnic group during training: asian, African/Indian, and Caucasian.
+Bias was introduced by unbalancing each ethnic group during training: aAsian, African/Indian, and Caucasian.

 **• Test:** 6K models belonging to three classes of bias.
-Models were trained using face images from [DiveFace](https://github.com/BiDAlab/DiveFace), and bias was introduced by unbalancing each ethnic group.
+Models were trained and biased using face images from [DiveFace](https://github.com/BiDAlab/DiveFace) in the same way as the Train set.

 The face images for Train and for Test belong to independent sets.